-This proposition is not an existence result but only an a priori bound: it says that if $F$ has roots in $\C$, then each such root necessarily lies in $B(\rho_F)$.
-Now the complex index allows us to count all roots of $F$ in $\C$ and to establish the desired conclusion:
+This proposition holds over any ordered field $\R$ and its complex extension $\C = \R[i]$ because it uses only the general properties $\abs{ a + b } \le \abs{a} + \abs{b}$ and $\abs{ a \cdot b } \le \abs{a} \cdot \abs{b}$.
+It is not an existence result, but only an \emph{a priori} bound: if $F$ has zeros in $\C$, then they necessarily lie in $B(\rho_F)$.
+Over a real closed field $\R$, the algebraic winding number counts the number of zeros, and we arrive at the following conclusion.

-\begin{theorem} For every polynomial $F \in \C[Z]^*$ and every rectangle $\Gamma \subset \C$ containing the Cauchy disk $B(\rho_F)$ we have $\cind{\partial\Gamma}{F} = \deg F$. \end{theorem}
+\begin{theorem} For every polynomial $F \in \C[Z]^*$ and every rectangle $\Gamma \subset \C$ containing the Cauchy disk $B(\rho_F)$, we have $\cind{\partial\Gamma}{F} = \deg F$. \end{theorem}